-Red blood cell and hemoglobin destruction, an insufficient amount of hemoglobin in the red blood cells or the production of abnormal hemoglobin can cause a number of disorders, including several types of anemia.
+Red blood cell and hemoglobin destruction, an insufficient amount of hemoglobin in the red blood cells, or the production of abnormal hemoglobin can cause a number of disorders, including several types of anemia.
 The anemia may be mild or severe.

 The most common type of anemia is called iron-deficiency anemia.
 Hemoglobin contains iron and can't be made without this element.
 If the body lacks hemoglobin, an insufficient number of red blood cells will be produced and an inadequate amount of oxygen will be delivered to the body’s tissues.
-Iron-deficiency anemia can arise due to a diet that is low in iron, inadequate absorption of iron or blood loss.
+Iron-deficiency anemia can arise due to a diet that is low in iron, inadequate absorption of iron, or blood loss.

 The main symptom of iron-deficiency anemia is fatigue, but other symptoms may be present as well.
-These include the craving to eat non-food substances, such as ice.
+These include the craving to eat non-food substances, such as soil or ice.
 This condition is known as pica.

 The Importance of Pigments in the Body

-Melanin, zeaxanthin, lutein, hemoglobin and the other pigments in our body are important molecules.
-Investigating their functions, mechanisms of action and interactions with other components of the body is a very worthwhile activity.
+Melanin, zeaxanthin, lutein, hemoglobin, and the other pigments in our body are important molecules.
+Investigating their functions, mechanisms of action, and interactions with other components of the body is a very worthwhile activity.
 Discoveries made by scientists may lead to better treatments for health problems involving pigments.
 They may also give us a better understanding of how the body works.

 © 2011 Linda Crampton